Mixed 't Hooft Anomalies and the Witten Effect for AdS Black Holes: The near BPS density of states

 \subsection{Near-BPS states at $\vartheta = \pi$ (mod $2\pi$)}

 At exactly $\vartheta_* = \pi$, the BPS degeneracy is zero (in the gravity approximation that lead to \eqref{eq:twistedDOS}), and the only states that survive are long multiplets.
 We again emphasize that this vanishing is not due to cancellations, but instead a large $N$ quantum supergravity effect\footnote{The approximations in this paper do not exclude all BPS states in the microscopic field theory, and there may still exist such states; the only statement is that their degeneracy is subleading compared to $\mathcal{O}(\exp(N^3))$.}.
 Additionally, the $Z_{sch}=1$ supermultiplets are ungapped, and there is a divergence in their spectrum at $E=0$, similar to the $\mathcal{N}=1$ Schwarzian theory \cite{Stanford:2017thb}.
+This means that the final term in \eqref{eq:indexvsdegeneracy} is not completely well defined, and it involves a limit which we will discuss around \eqref{eq:threashholdDOS}.
 The total density of supermultiplets (at fixed potential) is the weighted infinite sum of all the constituent curves for different values of $Z_{sch}$.

 While we oriented the above discussion for $\vartheta_* = \pi$ specifically, the same spectrum is obtained for $\vartheta_*$ equal to any odd integer multiple of $\pi$, so below we take

 There is always a corresponding special value of $Z_{sch}$, which we call $Z_{sch}^* = k$, that is gapless and typically of order $N^3$ due to the 11d formula \eqref{eq:varthetaN3}.
 We would now like to focus on these gapless states in the microcanonical ensemble.